akakileti/capstone/frontend/README.md

 # Frontend (React + TypeScript + Vite + Tailwind)

-Client-side projection tool that matches the onboarding checklist.
-Everything runs locally for now; later you can switch `src/lib/api.ts` to call the Flask backend.
+Client-side UI for the detailed compound interest calculator.
+The app now posts every plan change to the Flask backend and renders the returned scenarios in real time.

 ## Available Scripts